 We have updated this Practice Note to reflect the Final Rule issued by the Department of Labor (DOL), which implements statutory amendments to the FMLA and is effective March 8, 2013.

 A Checklist of issues under federal law that private employers should consider when reviewing and responding to an employee's request for disability-related leave.
 This Checklist addresses the Family and Medical Leave of 1993 (FMLA), the Americans with Disabilities Act of 1990 (ADA) and Title VII of the Civil Rights Act of 1964 (Title VII).
-For information on state law requirements, see the State Q&A Tools under Related Content to the right.
+For information on state law requirements, see the State Q&A Tools under Related Content.

 Federal laws governing private employers' obligations to provide disability (www.practicallaw.com/5-501-9332) or disability-related leave to employees in certain situations include the: